Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 Even though primary care practices can also have waiting lists, the wait times to see a PCP are nearly always shorter than the wait times to see a psychiatrist.

-If you’re already in crisis, don’t wait for an appointment with a psychiatrist or a PCP—reach out for help immediately.
+You’ll access crisis care more quickly than any other type of mental health care.
 By calling a national hotline or a local crisis line, you can connect with caring professionals who’ll help you get the care you need right away.

-How Severe Are Your Mental Health Symptoms or Issues?
+How Severe Are Your Symptoms?

 If your mental health symptoms are mild, it’s easier to get your needs met by your primary care doctor than if your symptoms are severe.